Blotch3D/Blotch3D/README.md

 -   Set a sprite's material, texture, and lighting response.

--   Show 2D and in-world (as a texture) text in any font, size, color, etc. at any 2D or 3D position, and make text follow a sprite in 2D or 3D.
+-   Show 2D and in-world text in any font, size, color, etc. at any 2D or 3D position, and make text follow a sprite in 2D or 3D.

 -   Attach sprites to other sprites to create 'sprite trees' as large as you want.
 Child sprite orientation, position, scale, etc. are